TransitApp/gtfsNodeLib/README.md

 ## Usage

 The tables of the GTFS will be loaded only when accessed, and not upfront.
-This allow to manipulate the small tables (like routes.txt or stops.txt) without having to load the big tables (like stop_times).
+This allows manipulation of the small tables (like routes.txt or stops.txt) without having to load the big tables (like stop_times.txt).

 ## Example

-If you want to remove all the stops called 'Central Station' and the stop_times using this stop.
+If you want to remove all the stops called 'Central Station' and the stop_times using this stop:

 ```js
 const { Gtfs } = require('@transit/gtfs');